Charge your electric vehicle at home

 - private charge point on the pavement or street outside your home (only the council can install equipment on the pavement or the street)

-- charging cable gully or channel into the pavement outside your home because this is a potential trip hazard
+- charging cable gully or channel into the pavement, or verge outside your home because this is a potential trip hazard

 Other places you can charge your EV